Catskill909/podcast_app/network-feed.md

 ## Staged Development & Testing Plan

+**Note:** The caching/network layer will be designed to support future episode downloads.
+Placeholders or refactors may be added to ensure extensibility for downloads and advanced offline features.

 Our goal: best-in-class reliability, offline support, and user experience for a modern podcasting app.
 We will deliver this in safe, testable stages:

 **Stage 1: Local Caching**